dyap26/micdropv2/README.md

 # MicDrop

 Your new favorite music reviewing app.
-Log albums, tracks, and artists.
-Find your band.
+Log albums, tracks, and artists so that your friends can see what you are listening to.

 ## Stack